Why Pixel Density Matters for High-Resolution Monitors

 Living room / TV at 2–3 m40 PPI55–80 PPIViewing distance negates the need for high pixel density; a 65" 4K TV at 2.5 m shows ~68 PPI

-The "retina threshold" rule: Human visual acuity at 20/20 vision resolves approximately 60 arc-minutes per degree.
-At a 60 cm viewing distance, this translates to roughly 115 PPI.
-Above this, individual pixels require deliberate effort to distinguish — which is why 110–120 PPI marks the practical quality jump for desktop monitors.
+The "retina threshold" rule: Human visual acuity at 20/20 vision resolves detail down to about 1 arc-minute — roughly 60 pixels per degree.
+At a 60 cm viewing distance, that works out to roughly 145 PPI for full 20/20 acuity.
+In practice most people stop noticing individual pixels well before that, which is why 110–120 PPI is widely treated as the comfortable sweet spot for desktop monitors, with ~140+ PPI (27-inch 4K) as the visibly sharper tier.

 Resolution vs. Screen Size: The Critical Balance

-For gaming, 1440p offers a significant performance advantage.
+For gaming, however, 1440p offers a significant performance advantage.
 A 27-inch 1440p display has 3.7 million pixels, while 4K has 8.3 million—more than double.
-This means your GPU must work twice as hard to maintain the same frame rate.
-For competitive gaming where 144+ FPS matters, 1440p is often the better choice.
+Your GPU must work twice as hard to maintain the same frame rate, so for competitive play where 144+ FPS matters, 1440p is often the better choice.

 Does higher PPI always mean better image quality?